jsoref/valkey-py/docs/clustering.rst

 unions or intersections, mset and mget, as long as the keys all hash to the same slot.
 By using ValkeyCluster client, you can use the known functions (e.g. mget, mset) to perform an atomic multi-key operation.
-However, you must ensure all keys are mapped to the same slot, otherwise a ValkeyClusterException will be thrown.
+However, you must ensure all keys are mapped to the same slot; otherwise, a ValkeyClusterException will be thrown.
 Valkey Cluster implements a concept called hash tags that can be used in order to force certain keys to be stored in the same hash slot, see `Keys hash